 – O-L-D is a four-letter word, even though it’s a thing.

 – I think June’s the youngest person at this table.
 Not joking.
-But so June is a graduated Linn-Mar High School teacher, and then her husband, Bob Schmidt, so it’s Bob and June Schmidt is a graduated Chick-fil-A operator, owner operator so Bob started over at Westdale when it was in the mall, and then it moved to Lyndale, and then, actually sorry moved to Correville that’s what I meant.
-Moved to Correl Ridge.
+But so June is a graduated Linn-Mar High School teacher, and then her husband, Bob Schmidt, so it’s Bob and June Schmidt is a graduated Chick-fil-A operator, owner operator so Bob started over at Westdale when it was in the mall, and then it moved to Lindale, and then, actually sorry moved to Coralville that’s what I meant.
+Moved to Corral Ridge.

 – I assert that I know my own team!

 – Yes, and then got the Lindale store, and so yeah they’ve been it’s been a huge blessing to have June Schmidt with her history.
 That’s actually how we met, obviously I mean the Schmidt’s are well-known in the community, business leaders.
 But how we got to know each other was through Chick-fil-A and that’s been amazing.
 And then with your Linn-Mar background.
 And you two know each other.